 - Revise publications for Standards of Practice (SOP) in Nutrition Care for RDNs and Standards of Practice (SOP) in Nutrition Care for NDTRs and Standards of Professional Performance (SOPP) for RDNs and Standards of Professional Performance (SOPP) for NDTRs.

-- Develop Practice Tips and Case Studies to assist RDNs and NDTRs with scope of practice, competencies and implementation of regulations, standards, and quality improvement and performance measurement.
+- Develop Practice Tips and Case Studies to assist RDNs and NDTRs with scope and standards of practice (e.g., when to cosign, health and wellness coaching), competencies, implementation of regulations (e.g., order writing privileges), quality improvement and performance measurement.

-- Update the Dietetics Career Development Guide, to assist members in planning upward movement within the profession.
+- Updated the Dietetics Career Development Guide to assist members in planning upward movement within the profession.

 - The Council on Future Practice is in the second year of a visioning process to identify recommendations for a preferred future for the profession.
 Member input during Year 2 of the process will result in a new Visioning Report to be released in 2017.